ToniKleinfeld/Videoflix/README.md

 ## Installation

 > [!NOTE]
-> You can test this project without .env , there are plenty default settings for fast testing <br>
+> You can test this project not without .env , there are plenty default settings for fast testing ,but the file is needed <br>
-> If you want to use your own settings use:
+> Use:

 ```sh
 cp .env.example .env